igaiga/el-training/docs/el-training.md

 - Create a directory called `docs` directly under the `rails new` project directory (the directory of your app name) and commit this documentation file.
   - This is to keep the specification of the app under control and available for viewing at any time.
 - Push your app to the repository you created on GitHub.
+  - Please submit the URL of your GitHub repository on Google classroom.
+Everyleaf curriculum is long, so we will code review the merged PRs along the way.
+Also, if you wait for the review, it will be hard to get it reviewed, so you can keep merging without review.
 - Put the version of Ruby you're using in your `Gemfile` (make sure Rails already has a version listed).

 ### Step 4: Think about the application you want to build.